cures-hub/cures-condec-jira/doc/features/dashboard.md

 This dashboard item presents **metrics regarding the intra-rationale completeness**.
 In particular, metrics are shown to answer the following questions:
 - How many **issues (=decision problems) are solved by a decision**?
 How many issues are not solved by a decision?
+- How many **issues have at least one alternative** documented?
+How many issues have no alternatives documented?
 - For how many **decisions is the issue (=decision problem) documented**?
 For how many decisions is no issue documented?
 - How many **decisions have at least one pro-argument** documented?
 How many decisions have no pro-arguments documented?
 - How many **decisions have at least one con-argument** documented?
 How many decisions have no con-arguments documented?